-Unlike many individuals with Celiac Disease who spend years trying to figure out what is wrong with them, I stumbled upon my diagnosis after a frank discussion with my doctor.
-I went for my annual exam and my doctor asked me some simple questions about my health, and encouraged me to share anything that might be bothering me.
+Unlike many individuals with celiac disease who spend years trying to figure out what is wrong with them, I stumbled upon my diagnosis after a frank discussion with my doctor.
+I went for my annual exam and my doctor asked me some simple questions about my health and encouraged me to share anything that might be bothering me.
 I told her I thought I had IBS as I was feeling very gassy and bloated every night.
 I asked her if she could recommend some OTC gas medicine.
 She told me my symptoms did not seem “normal” and suggested we check my thyroid and do a full spectrum blood test for food allergies.

-The Initial Diagnosis
+The Initial Celiac Diagnosis

-The Official Diagnosis
+The Official Celiac Disease Diagnosis

-My sister-in-law has a Masters is Social Work and she assured me that I wasn’t going crazy.
+My sister-in-law has a Masters in Social Work and she assured me that I wasn’t going crazy.
 She said that oftentimes when someone has to focus on loss or trauma, they forget the little things.
 She said it was completely normal for me to feel sad and forgetful, and that this, too, shall pass.

 Coping with Celiac & Seeking Help

-The Birth of a Gluten-Free Blog
+The Birth of a Gluten-Free Blog and Celiac Disease Advocate